akosiaris/wifiplug/README.md

 * Q: How about the master 3DES key ?
 * A: I wont be providing it publicly for security reasons.
 Feel free to discover it yourself though.

-* Q: How about the server IP then?
+* Q: How about the server IP ?
-* A: That is even easier for you to figure out
+* A: I wont be providing it publicly for security reasons.
+Feel free to discover it yourself though.

 License
 -------